 Paul Laurence Dunbar

-Dubbed by James Weldon Johnson "the first American Negro poet of real literary distinction," Paul Laurence Dunbar was born on June 27, 1872.
+Dubbed "the first American Negro poet of real literary distinction" by James Weldon Johnson, Paul Laurence Dunbar was born on June 27, 1872.
 His father, Joshua Dunbar, was a former slave who had escaped to Canada.
-Paul Dunbar grew up and attended high school in Dayton, Ohio, in the same class as Wilbur and Orville Wright.
+Paul Dunbar grew up and attended high school in Dayton, Ohio, in the same class as the famous aviation heroes Wilbur and Orville Wright.

-After his father left, Dunbar's mother, Matilda, went to work as a washerwoman for the Wright family.
-Not only did Matilda teach her four children to read, she nurtured in them a love of poetry and language through singing and telling stories.
+Dunbar's father left him and his mother, Matilda, and she went to work as a washerwoman for the Wright family.
+Not only did Matilda teach her four children to read, she instilled in them a love of poetry and language through song and storytelling.
 Encouraged by this, Paul Dunbar began writing poems around the time he was six years old.

-Dunbar also worked for awhile as an elevator operator before his big break came.
+Dunbar also worked for a time as an elevator operator before his big break came.
 In 1893 he recited poetry at the World's Fair where he met Frederick Douglass, who called him one of America's most promising young writers.
-His poetry collection, Majors and Minors, was published in 1895 and reviewed by the renowned author and critic, William Dean Howells, in Harper's Weekly.
+His poetry collection, Majors and Minors, was published in 1895, and was reviewed by the renowned author and critic, William Dean Howells, in Harper's Weekly.
 After this, he established himself as a major literary figure alongside Indiana poet James Whitcomb Riley.

 Page created on 4/7/2013 1:39:18 PM